alexis-brosseau/Ebay-Scraper/README.md

 # Ebay Scraper
-Get the average price of any product on Ebay.
+Get the average price of any product on Ebay based on items already sold.

 ## Requirements: ##